 Julian Diamond is an Associate with Bursor & Fisher, P.A.
 Julian focuses his practice on privacy law and class actions.
 Julian was a Summer Associate with Bursor & Fisher prior to joining the firm.

-Julian is admitted to the State Bar of New York, and is a member of the bars of the United States District Courts for the Southern District of New York, the Eastern District of New York, the Northern District of New York, and the United States Court of Appeals for the Ninth Circuit.
+Julian is admitted to the State Bar of New York, and is a member of the bars of the United States District Courts for the Southern District of New York, the Eastern District of New York, the Northern District of New York, and the United States Courts of Appeals for the Seventh and Ninth Circuits.

 Julian received his Juris Doctor from Columbia Law School, where he was a Harlan Fiske Stone Scholar.
 During law school, Julian was Articles Editor for the Columbia Journal of Environmental Law.
 Prior to law school, Julian worked in education.
 Julian graduated from California State University, Fullerton with a B.A. in History.